Sir Lattimore Brown: Later life

 In the 1970s, Brown suffered personal tragedies, with his second wife dying during heart surgery and third wife dying of lung cancer.
 By the mid-1970s, Brown was trying to keep a low profile after a misunderstanding involving Benny Latimore and the Southern Mafia caused him to fear for his life.
 In the 1980s Brown retired from music, moved to Little Rock, Arkansas, and opened an after-hours club.

 In 1997, Brown moved to Biloxi, Mississippi.
 Once again, personal tragedy struck in 2005 when Hurricane Katrina flooded Brown's apartment while he was inside.
 Brown managed to survive by clinging to a makeshift raft.
 His wife, however, died of a heart attack while evacuating.
-It took five months for Brown to learn of her passing.
+It took five months for Brown to learn of her death.

 After a violent mugging in 2007, the nurse treating Brown learned of his musical history and put him in touch with soul music enthusiasts.
 This resulted in Brown's first release in three decades, a recording of "Pain in my Heart".

 Brown died on March 25, 2011, after being struck by a car in Pensacola, Florida.
 He was buried in Barrancas National Cemetery.